make-all/tuya-local/README.md

 ### SmartPlugs
 - Kogan Single Smartplug with Energy Monitoring
 - Kogan Single Smartplug with Energy Monitoring and USB charging
+- Other brands may work with the above configurations.
+- Simple Switch - a switch only, can be a fallback for many other unsupported devices, to allow just power to be switched on/off.

 ---